 If you are in a motorbike crash, your best option may be to contact a local Fort Worth motorcycle accident lawyer.
 A skilled personal injury attorney could help you hold the at-fault party responsible for their actions and seek fair compensation for your damages.

 Steps to Take After a Collision

-In the heat of the moment, some bikers may be unsure of what to do next following a roadway accident.
+In the heat of the moment, some bikers may be unsure of what to do next following a roadway crash.
 Fortunately, the Texas Transportation Code is extremely clear on the steps an individual should take after an accident.
 According to state law, all individuals involved in a crash in Fort Worth should do the following:

 - Stop their vehicle and remove their vehicle from the road to prevent obstruction of traffic, if possible